Become an Advocate

 - Start a patient, family or caregiver group in your area.

 How Do I Join AAFA's Advocacy Action Network?

 When you join AAFA’s online community, you can become a part of our AAFA’s Advocacy Action Network to advocate for asthma and allergies.
 The Advocacy Action Network is the basis of our advocacy strategy.
 It provides information on current law campaigns.
 It also offers simple ways to contact Congress.
 Visit the website to:

 - Become an AAFA advocate.

 - Receive action alerts so you know when Congress is talking about asthma and allergy legislation.

 - Learn more about asthma and allergy legislation.

-Depending on the Action Alert, the website may send your letter to your senators, representatives or other officials.
+Depending on the Advocacy Action Alert, the website may give you a chance to send your letter to your senators, representatives, or other officials.
 Click on the link, fill out the form, review the letter and click submit.
 It’s a simple way to stand up for the asthma and allergy community.